casid/jte/DOCUMENTATION.md

 <%-- This comment will not be present in the rendered output --%>
 ```

-## Tags
+## Template Calls

-To share common functionality between templates, you can extract it into tags.
-All tags must be located within the `tag` directory in the jte root directory.
+To share common functionality between templates, you can extract it into other templates.
+All templates must be located within the jte root directory.

-Here is an example tag, located in `tag/drawEntry.jte`
+Here is an example template, located in `my/drawEntry.jte`

 ```xml
 @import my.Entry